A guided TFTP Server recovery tool for macOS

 Quick answer

-• Confirm the exact ASUS model and firmware file.
+• Confirm the exact ASUS model and use official ASUS firmware for that model and region.

 Plain-language terms